Package Leaflet: Information for the User

 Emcoretic is not recommended for use in children.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20 indicating the medication and the amount taken.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medicine and the amount taken.

-If you forgot to take Emcoretic
+If You Forget to Take Emcoretic

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.
 Take your usual dose the next morning.

 Never stop taking Emcoretic except on the advice of your doctor.
 Otherwise, your condition may worsen significantly.

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

-To prevent serious adverse reactions, talk to a doctor immediately if a side effect is severe, occurs suddenly, or worsens quickly.
+To prevent serious adverse reactions, talk to a doctor immediately if a side effect is severe, occurs suddenly, or worsens rapidly.

-Below, other side effects are mentioned according to the organ or system affected and their possible frequency of occurrence:
+Below are mentioned other side effects according to the organ or system affected and their possible frequency of occurrence:

-Very frequent:can affect more than 1 in 10 patients
+Very common: may affect more than 1 in 10 patients

-Frequent:can affect up to 1 in 10 patients.
+Common: may affect up to 1 in 10 patients.

-Infrequent:can affect up to 1 in 100 patients.
+Uncommon: may affect up to 1 in 100 patients.

-Rare:can affect up to 1 in 1,000 patients.
+Rare: may affect up to 1 in 1,000 patients.

-Very rare:can affect up to 1 in 10,000 patients.
+Very rare: may affect up to 1 in 10,000 patients.

-Unknown frequency:cannot be estimated from available data.
+Frequency not known: cannot be estimated from the available data.

 Benign, malignant, and unspecified neoplasms (including cysts and polyps):

-Unknownskin and lip cancer (non-melanoma skin cancer)
+Not known: Skin and lip cancer (non-melanoma skin cancer)

 Blood and lymphatic system disorders: